Current Research Degree Students

 This is not surprising since it is the formal method of determining if your research project is worthy of the award of a higher degree.
 By the time you have reached this stage you will have made a considerable commitment in time and effort, and the viva will determine your examination outcome.

 The viva is also very important for a number of other reasons.
 It provides an opportunity to judge the quality of your research.
 It's a way of applying standards of professionalism in research to ensure you have met the necessary requirements.
 It is also the method by which the University maintains its own standards of quality in higher degree research.
 In order to minimise your anxiety about the process and to enable you to perform well in the viva it is important that you understand what is required of you.
+The exam team will want to explore a number of key themes with you.
+It may well include quersions around:

 - Notes for Research Students: Thesis Submission/Examination (PDF 82KB)